webplatform/docs-wpd/Example_Pages/HTML_Element/index.md

 [Properties]

 ===Attributes===
-Like all other HTML elements, this element supports the [http://webplatform.org/docs/WPD:CSS_Example_Article global attributes].
+Like all other HTML elements, this element supports the [http://webplatform.org/docs/WPD:CSS_Example_Article global attributes.
+Attribute particular to this element are as follows:

-;<code>anattribute</code>
-: Short description of the attribute with any special considerations.

-;<code>anattribute2</code>
-: Short description of the attribute with any special considerations.

-;<code>b_anattribute</code>
-: Short description of the attribute with any special considerations.
+*;<code>align</code>: The paragraph element <code>align</code> attribute can be given values of <code>left</code>, <code>right</code>, <code>center</code> or <code>justify</code>, to align the content inside the paragraph.
+But please note that this is a presentational attribute, now deprecated in HTML5.

+''The best practice would be to align your text using the CSS <code>text-align</code> property instead.''

 ==Examples==

+<pre><code>&lt;p&gt;This is one paragraph of content.

+&lt;p&gt;This is another paragraph of content.
+See how it appears below the last paragraph on a new line.

+&lt;p&gt;This is a paragraph of content inside a blockquote.</code></pre>

+'''Chris - I don't think we need to show JS and CSS examples affecting simple HTML content.
+I think this just muddies the waters a bit, for people trying to learn these basic rudiments.'''

 [[HTML/examples | View live examples]]
 <syntaxhighlight>
 A useful HTML example that shows the element in context.